aws-samples/aws-glue-samples/GlueCustomConnectors/development/Athena/README.md

 ### Step 6: Run a Glue ETL job using your connector!

 Ok, now you've built and tested a sample Athena connector.
 The next for your is to explore how to bring your connector to Glue ETL.
 You can check out our [doc](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html#creating-custom-connectors) that shows the step-by-step guide.
-Glue has already published a few connectors in AWS Marketplace, which you can easily plug into your ETL job.
+Glue has already published a few connectors in AWS Marketplace using Athena interfaces described above, which you can easily plug into your ETL job.
 You can follow this [Marketplace subscription doc](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-subscribing-to-products.html) to find out how to do that.